2025 Section Conference / San Francisco / Registration Link & Detailed Information

 Frequently Asked Questions

-2) Novalis and the Significance of Novalis for the Section for the Literary Arts & Humanities and for the School for Spiritual Science;
+2) Novalis and the significance of Novalis for the Literary Arts & Humanities of the School for Spiritual Science in our 21st century.

 3) “Who is Rudolf Steiner for Our 21st Century?”